influxdata/influxdb-client-python/README.rst

 """"""""""""""""
 .. marker-pandas-start

-.. note:: For DataFrame querying you should install Pandas dependency via ``pip install influxdb-client[extra]``.
+.. note:: For DataFrame querying you should install Pandas dependency via ``pip install 'influxdb-client[extra]'``.

 .. note:: Note that if a query returns more then one table then the client generates a ``DataFrame`` for each of them.